Urban Family Learning Centers

 Urban Family Learning Centers (UFLC) are partnerships between BHITC and local congregations aimed at providing ministries and services at the local neighborhood level.
 Over time, these community-centered efforts help expand the capacity of local congregations by meeting real “urban life” needs at a grassroots level and bringing people into deeper relationship with God and one another.
 (The ‘Every Story Matters’ campaign associated with this video is explained at the bottom of this web page.)

-- Maple Heights – Hope Alliance Bible Church
+- Maple Heights – Hope Alliance Bible Church (affiliate site)

 - South Euclid – St. John Lutheran Church